With apologies to Samuel Taylor Coleridge

 “Well, life wasn’t too good from then on.
 The rain kept on coming – there was water everywhere.
 The harvest wasn’t brought in, I had this bloody bird around my neck, I was dying for a decent pint but had been banned from the pub.
 There was a meeting at the co-op’s offices with representatives from the NFU present and everyone, but everyone, said the flooding was all my fault.
 I tried to speak up but they all just glared at me.

 “I spent the next week or so feeling sorry for myself, as would anyone in this situation, and cursing my fellow farmers, the co-op, the government and anyone else I could think of.
 I wasn’t a nice person.
 Not an ounce of love or charity in my bones.
-I spent my days in a fog of anger and if I had stumbled across a neighbor in that mood, there’s no doubt there would have been violence.
+I spent my days in a fog of anger and if I had stumbled across a neighbor, there’s no doubt there would have been violence.

 “And then, early one morning, I was walking my fields and in one of the small woods, came across two fox cubs, lying shivering in the grass, abandoned temporarily by the vixen while she hunted for food in the flooded fields.
 I looked at these young and defenseless creatures and thought to myself how beautiful they were and what a wonderful thing is nature, and without thinking about it, I muttered some sort of prayer asking whatever god exists to protect them.